-The Cragin-Keeling Area Plan addresses the northern side of Grant Road from Stone Avenue to Country Club Road, thereby including parts of the Western, Central, and Eastern Portions of the Grant Road Corridor Study areaArea.
-The plan restricts highdensity residential uses to locations along arterials with access requirements, and says-It also mentions that low-to-medium density residential uses should remain along Mountain Avenue and Glenn Street to support the bike corridors there.
-In regard to Grant Road, the plan supports a landscape buffer between Grant Road and neighborhoods to the north between Park Avenue and Campbell Avenue to the north.
+The Cragin-Keeling Area Plan addresses the northern side of Grant Road from Stone Avenue to Country Club Road, thereby including parts of the Western, Central, and Eastern Portions of the Grant Road Corridor Study Area.
+The plan restricts high-density residential uses to locations along arterials with access requirements, and says that that low-to-medium density residential uses should remain along Mountain Avenue and Glenn Street to support the bike corridors there.
+In regard to Grant Road, the plan supports a landscape buffer between Grant Road and neighborhoods between Park Avenue and Campbell Avenue to the north.
 Between Norris Avenue and Wilson Avenue, the plan supports a landscape buffer and restrictions on conversions to non-residential uses along Grant Road.
-The Plan also includes provisions for closure of neighborhood street access to arterials that are widened.
+The plan also includes provisions for closure of neighborhood street access to arterials that are widened.

-University Area Plan (adopted 1989, amended 1991, 2003, 2011)
+University Area Plan (adopted 1989; amended 1991, 2003, 2011)

 The University Area Plan covers the south side of Grant Road from Stone Avenue to Country Club Road, covering a large part of the southwest portion of the Grant Road Corridor Study Area.
-The plan has contains similar new residential land use policy similar toas the Cragin-Keeling and Grant-Alvernon Area Plans.
-Reference to Nonnoncommercial land use policy is in the context of converting discusses conversion ofresidential to non-residential, which is generally allowed on arterial streets.
-The plan contains a mixed use section supporting integration of residential and non-residential uses in specific areas, i.e., {arterials designated for commercial office, with access requirements}.
-The plan also recognizes the industrial district south of Grant Road (in the Western Portion of the Grant Road Corridor study-Study areaArea) and includes provisionsto deter expansion of the-for industrial district not to expand and to maintaining commercial uses at edge as buffer.fpr buffering.
+The plan contains new residential land use policy similar to the Cragin-Keeling and Grant Alvernon Area Plans.
+Reference to non-commercial land use policy is in the context of converting residential to non-residential, which is generally allowed on arterial streets.
+The plan contains a mixed-use section supporting integration of residential and non-residential uses in specific areas, i.e., arterials designated for commercial office with access requirements.
+The plan also recognizes the industrial district south of Grant Road in the Western Portion of the Grant Road Study Area, and includes provisions to deter expansion of the industrial district and to maintain commercial uses for buffering.